Siggg/culottes/README.md

   npm audit fix

 If you have issues with the version of chrome that webdriver-manager uses for running tests, have a look at ci/install-deps.sh for specify the version of webdriver-manager and of the browser it uses.

+Will extract i18n HTML text messages and store them into the appropriate source files so that you can edit their translations with an XLIFF editor such as poedit

+  ng xi18n --output-path locale